 Professionalism is manifested in how the telephone is answered, the quality of service provided, the clarity of written communication, the attention given to detail, a clear code of values and evidence of satisfied clients.
-Franchisees will be attracted by a professional approach to recruitment which involves the right body language and the approach to the franchisee at every level.
+Franchisees will be attracted by a professional approach to recruitment that involves the right body language and the approach to the franchisee at every level.
 That which portrays a lack of true professionalism can be a ‘switch off’ to the right people.

 Products and Services with Good Staying Power

-Franchisees do not wish to make a long-term investment in a business which has a product or service which may be fashionable or become obsolete over time.
+Franchisees do not wish to make a long-term investment in a business that has a product or service which may be fashionable or become obsolete over time.
 Discerning prospective franchisees will be looking for product and service deliverables that are required through varied economic conditions.

 Sufficient Profit Margin

 Franchising is not suited to marginally profitable low turnover businesses – there must be sufficient operating margin to sustain continued business growth and development, while also enabling both the franchisor and the franchisee to enjoy a reasonable return.
 The franchisor must receive a profit margin sufficient to provide good back-up and support and maintain a healthy research and development programme.
 The franchisee must have sufficient margin to build a rewarding business, given their commitment and dedication to replicating the proven system, and to recover their investment over the life of the agreement.
-It is important that any mark up on product supply or management service fee provides a win-win situation, that enables the franchisee and the franchisor to succeed together.
+It is important that any mark upon product supply or management service fee provides a win-win situation, that enables the franchisee and the franchisor to succeed together.

 The attitude of management towards franchising is key to success in franchising.
 Franchisees are not employees; they are self-employed business owners who must be treated as equals.
 While the franchisor needs to lead with authority, franchisees should be given the opportunity to have their ideas and suggestions heard and discussed.
 The franchisor’s objective is to build a successful business through the successful development of its franchisees.